Content:

 The dream of living and working abroad is as popular as ever.
 In 2023, for example, almost 122,000 Swiss citizens emigrated.
 It doesn’t always have to mean transferring your permanent domicile though.
 Longer trips, language stays, studying, sabbaticals and working abroad temporarily are also very popular.

-Contact your AHV compensation office to find out which rules apply to you.
-Find out the current status of your AHV pension provision either before or after your trip.
+Contact your OASI compensation office to find out which rules apply to you.
+Find out the current status of your OASI pension provision either before or after your trip.
 All unpaid contributions can generally be paid within five years.
 After that, it’s not as easy to close a pension gap.

 Think about the second and third pillars as well